The Laird o' Cockpen: Background

 Carolina Nairne was born to a Jacobite family in 1766, two years after her parents were allowed to return to Scotland from their exile in France following the defeat of the Jacobite army at the Battle of Culloden.
 Her grandfather, Lord Nairne, had commanded the second line of the Jacobite army at the Battle of Prestonpans in 1745, and her father was an aide-de-camp to Bonnie Prince Charlie.

-The Laird o' Cockpen was a real historical figure, with an estate in Cockpen.
+The Laird o' Cockpen was a real historical figure, with an estate at Cockpen in Midlothian.
 Having fought on the Royalist side at the Battle of Worcester in 1651, the final battle of the English Civil War, he accompanied King Charles II to Holland after the defeat by Parliamentary forces.
 He became one of the King's favourites, but following the restoration of the monarchy in 1660, Cockpen discovered that his estate had been confiscated, and that an ungrateful King refused to answer his petitions for its return.
-But by a strategem he succeeded in re-establishing his familiarity with the King, who restored him to his lands.
+But by a stratagem he succeeded in re-establishing his familiarity with the King, who restored him to his lands.